The Firm With A Fresh Perspective

 Texas takes DWI offenses seriously, implementing strict laws to ensure road safety and protect its citizens.
 In Texas, it is unlawful for any person to operate a motor vehicle while intoxicated.
 Intoxication is defined as having a BAC of 0.08% or higher or being impaired due to drugs or alcohol.
 It’s important to note that Texas has a zero-tolerance policy for underage drinking and driving, making it illegal for individuals under 21 to operate a vehicle with any detectable amount of alcohol in their system.

-For a first-time DWI offense, you could face fines of up to $2,000, a driver's license suspension of up to one year, and a jail term ranging from 72 hours to 180 days.
+For a first-time DWI offense, you could face fines of up to $2,000, a driver’s license suspension of up to one year, and a jail term ranging from 72 hours to 180 days.
 These penalties can significantly impact your personal and professional life.
 Subsequent DWI convictions result in even harsher penalties, including longer license suspensions, higher fines, and longer jail terms.
-Additionally, DWI convictions can lead to higher insurance premiums and mandatory attendance at alcohol education programs.
+Beyond legal penalties, individuals convicted of DWI might be required to install ignition interlock devices on their vehicles to ensure they are not driving under the influence.

 Steps of a DWI Arrest in Texas